 If I have a doctor’s appointment, or I’m having lunch with friends, I will add a cashmere sweater, a pair of nude loafers and carry a top handle bag.
 This sweater is at least three years old from J.Jill.
 Similar here.
 My gray bag is several years old by Calvin Klein.
 Similar here.
 My nude loafers are from last year.
 Here is a similar pair.

 Again, my jewelry is minimal, but it makes a statement and finishes the look with intention.
 The necklace is from Stein Mart.
 The large face watch is old from Michael Kors.
 I added a simple silver bangle.

 The French Kande necklace is here.
-The bag is here on my shopping site.
 The shoes are by Rockport here.
-As always, affiliate links provided in my posts may generate a small commission for Susan After 60 Inc.
+As always, affiliate links provided in my posts may generate a small commission for me at no extra charge to you.

 I hope that showing you how I mix and match the same classic pieces worn over and over again, inspires you to shop your closet and wear your basics in fresh ways.
 Have a beautiful day!